 Power Quality Analysis & Monitoring Solutions

 There are several important reasons to monitor power quality.
 The primary reason underpinning all others is economic, particularly if critical process load are being adversely affected by electromagnetic phenomena.
-Effects on equipment and process operations can include misoperation, damage, process disruption and other such anomalies.
+Effects on equipment and process operations can include misoperation, damage, process disruption and other such anomalies which are caused by Power Quality Disturbances.
 Such disruptions are costly since a profit-based operation is interrupted unexpectedly and must be restored to continue operation.

 Power Quality Parameters that can be measured:

 - Power frequency

 - The magnitude of the supply voltage

 - Supply voltage dips and swells

 - Harmonics Voltage

 - Pre-audit information based on walkthrough of facility

 - Study of past trend and direct site readings